Paul-Dempsey/pachde-hc-one/doc/HC-1.md

   Changes in recirculator type and extended mode are not saved.
   When you refresh or return to the preset they will reflect the preset definition.

-- The Volume knob and Mute button controls the Eagan Matrix Master Level.
+- The Volume knob and Mute button controls the Eagan Matrix Post Level.

 - The bottom row shows the following, from left to right: